eclipseisoffline/eclipsestweakeroo/README.md

 - Added `tweakCreativeElytraFlight`, which allows creative elytra flight in survival while using an elytra.
   - May be considered cheating on some servers, use at your own risk.
 - Added `tweakRenderOperatorBlocks`, which makes operator blocks (barrier, light and structure void blocks) have a texture.
+- Added `tweakNumberHud`, which replaces parts of the HUD with a number-based design.
+Can be further configured in `Generic`:
+  - `healthWarningThreshold` determines when to start flashing the health value.
+  - `hungerWarningThreshold` determines when to start flashing the hunger value.
+  - `airWarningThreshold` determines when to start flashing the air value.
+  - If `numberHudDurabilityWarning` is enabled, a flashing text is shown when items in your hotbar or armour slots are at low durability.
 - Added `disableEntityCollisions` yeet, which disables entity collisions.
 You can still push other entities, but they can't push you.
 - Added `disableKnockback` yeet, which disables taking knockback.
 - Added `disableFogModifiers` yeet, which disables all fog modifiers (water, lava, powdered snow, darkness, etc.).